gke/UAVXArm/wiki/UAVXGUI.md

 Parameter sets may also be saved or loaded from file as required.

-IMPORTANT: Some changes to the aircraft type, Rx type/mode or Emulation mode etc. may require a reset so that the hardware can be reconfigured SAFELY.
+IMPORTANT: By now you should know that any programming of aircraft should be done with props OFF.
+Some changes to the aircraft type, Rx type/mode or Emulation mode etc. may require a reset so that the hardware can be reconfigured SAFELY.
+Take great care not to select any of the non-multicopter airframe types when programming parameters for multicopters.
+The default state, or setting, for servos when powering up is mid position which is **HALF THROTTLE** on motors.
 If there is no response to UAVXGUI commands then check the LEDs to see if they are all flashing.
-If they are then power cycle the board.
-You will appreciate the safety aspects of switching say from a fixed wing aircraft to a multicopter where the previous midpoint servo setting will be interpreted by a multicopter as half throttle.
+If they are then power cycle the board only after you have checked that your aircraft matches the one selected.

 ## A Reminder on Failsafes ##